Soccer in Nauru: History

-The most popular code of football in Nauru has long been Australian rules football which was introduced during the early 20th century by Australians working in the phosphate industry.
-Soccer had been introduced as early as the 1890s but was overwhelmed by the organisation of Australian rules.
+The most popular code of football in Nauru has long been Australian rules football, which was introduced during the early 20th century by Australians working in the phosphate industry.
+Soccer had been introduced as early as the 1890s, but was overwhelmed by the organisation of Australian rules.

 In 1954, local rugby and soccer leagues were all wound up as the popularity of Australian rules football on the island skyrocketed.

 Soccer was re-introduced in the 1960s, by migrant workers from Kiribati, Solomon Islands, and Tuvalu.
 It enjoyed a period of relative popularity, and at one point the island had a six-team league.
 The all-time top scorer for the Tuvalu national football team, Alopua Petoa, is from Nauru.

-A 2009 World Soccer article noted that organised soccer had "fallen apart" on Nauru, and that the island's was unlikely to ever field a team at the Pacific Games (the main regional tournament for non-FIFA teams).
+A 2009 World Soccer article noted that organised soccer had "fallen apart" on Nauru, and that the island was unlikely ever to field a team at the Pacific Games (the main regional tournament for non-FIFA teams).

-In the 2019-2020 budget report by the Government of Nauru it was noted that all available open spaces on the island are used for Australian Rules Football, making it difficult to promote other sports such as soccer and softball.
+In the 2019-2020 budget report by the Government of Nauru it was noted that all available open spaces on the island are used for Australian rules football, making it difficult to promote other sports such as soccer and softball.

+On 14 March 2024, former Premier League striker Dave Kitson was announced as Nauru's first ever national team manager, in addition to a role as international ambassador, with Charlie Pomroy appointed as the team's head coach by Head of Nauru Soccer Federation Gareth Johnson.

+The Nauru Soccer Federation unveiled plans to organise a new regional sub-confederation, the Micronesia Football Federation, with other associations in Micronesia.
+The group had begun planning to hold a tournament in summer 2025.
+Kiribati, the Federated States of Micronesia, Palau, Tuvalu and the Marshall Islands planned to participate, in addition to Nauru.

 Representative teams

 The Nauru Soccer Federation has unsuccessfully applied for membership in the Oceania Football Confederation and FIFA in the past.
 The Rec.Sport.Soccer Statistics Foundation (RSSSF) suggests that it is "quite likely that there has been no official Nauru national soccer team."
 However, unofficial representative teams have been organised on at least two occasions.

 On 2 October 1994, a combined Nauru team played a team of expatriate workers from Solomon Islands in Denigomodu, winning 2–1.
 Another Nauruan select team was raised in 2014, playing a team from the Nauru Regional Processing Centre to celebrate World Refugee Day.
 In 2020, Nauru Soccer Federation vice-president Kaz Cain announced that Nauru was considering creating its first-ever official national side for a 2021 tournament in Hawaii.